tangledhelix/dotfiles/README.md

 them or use them as examples, and this is an easy way to do so.
 Feel free to use anything you find here.

+Note however, that I do not make any particular effort to make this easy for others to use.
+I randomly move things around, add and remove Vim bundles, according to my needs.
+If you want to use these dotfiles, I would definitely suggest forking them to your own repo so you can selectively merge changes as you see fit.
+YMMV.

 Compatibility
 -------------

-I am a bash user; much of the shell environment may well work in other advanced Bourne derivatives such as zsh, but some of it will break.
+I am a Zsh user.
+This repo goes in conjunction with my [oh-my-zsh][] fork.
+If you want to use zsh, I suggest cloning that repo into `~/.oh-my-zsh` and installing the `.z*` files from this repo.

+You can use `rake install:zsh` to install my Zsh setup.

+Using Bash does not need any external repos.
+Use `rake install:bash` to install my Bash setup.
+I used Bash for many years, and those files are fairly mature, but I am no longer paying a lot of attention to them.

 I regularly use this setup with Mac OS X, Solaris, Linux and FreeBSD systems.

-Some parts of the Bash and Vim configs may assume you have 256 color support in your terminal.
+Some parts of the Bash, Zsh, and Vim configs may assume you have 256 color support in your terminal.
 If you are using Apple Terminal before OS X Lion, you don't.
 Try iTerm2 instead.

 <http://sites.google.com/site/iterm2home/>